Kealba

 Kealba has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified eight projects likely affecting the area.
-Notable ones are Essendon Keilor College - East Keilor Campus, Rosemont Townhomes, M80 Ring Road Upgrade - Sunshine Avenue to Calder Freeway (Keilor East), and Keilor Downs Urban Design Framework.
-The following list details those most relevant.
+Eight projects have been identified by AreaSearch as potentially impacting the area.
+These include Essendon Keilor College's East Keilor Campus project, Rosemont Townhomes development, the M80 Ring Road Upgrade from Sunshine Avenue to Calder Freeway in Keilor East, and the Keilor Downs Urban Design Framework initiative.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.